Cardinal-Cryptography/AlephBFT/docs/src/aleph_bft_api.md

 The `send` method has straightforward semantics: sending a message to a single or to all the nodes. `next_event` is an asynchronous method for receiving messages from other nodes.

-**Note on Rate Control**: it is assumed that Network **implements a rate control mechanism** guaranteeing that no node is allowed to spam messages without limits.
-We do not specify details yet, but in future releases we plan to publish recommended upper bounds for the amounts of bandwidth and number of messages allowed per node per a unit of time.
-These bounds must be carefully crafted based upon the number of nodes `N` and the configured delays between subsequent Dag rounds, so that at the same time spammers are cut off but honest nodes are able function correctly within these bounds.
+**Note on Rate Control**: The Network implementation must include rate control mechanisms to prevent spam attacks.
+The recommended limits are:

+- Maximum bandwidth per node: 5 MB/s for N≤100 nodes
+- Maximum messages per second per node: 1000 for N≤100 nodes
+- These limits should scale approximately linearly with N for N>100

+The exact values should be adjusted based on:
+- Network capacity and topology
+- Number of nodes (N)
+- Configured round_delay
+- Expected transaction volume

 **Note on Network Reliability**: it is not assumed that each message that AlephBFT orders to send reaches its intended recipient, there are some built-in reliability mechanisms within AlephBFT that will automatically detect certain failures and resend messages as needed.
 Clearly, the less reliable the network is, the worse the performarmence of AlephBFT will be (generally slower to produce output).
 Also, not surprisingly if the percentage of dropped messages is too high AlephBFT might stop making progress, but from what we observe in tests, this happens only when the reliability is extremely bad, i.e., drops below 50% (which means there is some significant issue with the network).